 Northerly By Night soundwalk with Anthony Janas.
 “Prairie In the Lake” reveals the world of unheard sounds just below the surface of our everyday lives.
 Using simple technologies for listening the aquatic world of fish, amphibians, and insects reveals an information rich sound environment.

 Join us at sunrise on Make Music Day in a public, participatory performance of Dean Rosenthal: Stones/Water/Time/Breath led by MSAE founder Eric Leonardson

-We are working to schedule a time to meet and discuss the Calling Frog Survey winter workshops before they start in February.
-Beginning and experienced monitors are welcome to participate.
-The first workshop is Saturday, February 11, 2017 from 10:00am-Noon at Peggy Notebaert Nature Museum.
+We are working to schedule a time to meet and discuss the Calling Frog Survey winter workshops before they start on February 11, 2017.